top of page

 Our Verdict

-Nelson CC as a long history of ignoring women's rights in this area.
+Nelson City Council has a long history of ignoring women's rights in this area, this is no exception.

 JOIN THE MOVEMENT!